 How to level up your skills?

-There are thousands of ways to do so: going back to school is one of those.
-Finding a course that is suitable to you, it is very easy today, and you can either improve something you already know well or deciding to narrow it down and become even more specialized.
-Here’s an example: let’s say you are a freelance social media manager and you know every social network at its best.
-If you want to improve you may decide to specialize in Pinterest marketing, to offer your specialized services to a niche industry.
-You’ve started from your knowledge and expanded it, to become more and more specialized.
+There are thousands of ways to level up our skills: going back to school is one of those.
+Finding a suitable course for you is very easy today, and you can either improve something you already know well or narrow it down and become even more specialized.
+Here’s an example: let’s say you are a freelance social media manager and know every social network at its best.
+If you want to improve, you may decide to specialize in Pinterest marketing to offer your specialized services to a niche industry.
+You’ve started from your knowledge and expanded it to become more and more specialized.

 The six-module “Starting Your Business” course by Trendimi is highly recommended as well.

-Building credibility is very important today and if you’re thinking “I can improve my credibility only if I become an influencer, or if I open a Youtube account, or if I’m on Instagram or if I sell my courses” you’re making a big mistake.
+Building credibility is critical today, and if you’re thinking, “I can improve my credibility only if I become an influencer, or if I open a Youtube account, or if I’m on Instagram or if I sell my courses,” you’re making a big mistake.

 You don’t have to be necessarily visible to be credible: your work has to speak for you, your clients have to speak for you, the quality of what you do has to speak for you.

-Having a curated website, a portfolio, a specialized Linkedin profile help in gaining authority and credibility: you don’t need 100000 followers, you need very few people interested in your story.
+Having a curated website, a portfolio, and a specialized Linkedin profile help gain authority and credibility: you don’t need 100000 followers; you need very few people interested in your story.
 You need the right people and the right tools to build your credibility.

 5. Perfect Your Pitching

 A successful freelancer knows how to pitch.
-It’s no secret that pitching is an art and it’s probably the hardest part for the majority of the freelancers.
+It’s no secret that pitching is an art, and it’s probably the hardest part for most freelancers.

 How?
 By trying different approaches to find the one that suits you, your business, and your needs.

-To bring your freelancing career to a different level, you need to start exercising and crafting quality pitches; pitching consistently for a few months, it’s hard but the chance of succeeding is very high.
+To bring your freelancing career to the next level, you need to start exercising and crafting quality pitches; pitching consistently for a few months, it’s hard, but the chance of succeeding is very high.

 6. Build a routine

 Building a routine is part of being a successful freelancer, no matter how much you love it.
-Building a routine means learning to know yourself a bit better, and use this knowledge to succeed in your business.
+Building a routine means learning to know yourself a bit better and use it to succeed in your business.